 How to copy a directory or folder

-- Right-click the folder and click Copy or click Edit and then Copy.
+In Windows 10 and earlier versions, right-click the folder and select Copy, or click Edit and then Copy.

-- Move to the location you wish to place the folder and all its contents and click Edit and then Paste or right-click and then click Paste.
+- Navigate to the location where you want to place the folder and all its contents.

-To copy a directory in MS-DOS you will need to use the MS-DOS xcopy command.
-Below is a basic example with each of the steps to do this in MS-DOS.
-If you need additional information about the xcopy command or additional examples see the above xcopy command page.
+To copy a directory in MS-DOS, use the xcopy command.
+Below is a basic example of each of the steps to do this in MS-DOS.
+If you need additional information about the xcopy command or additional examples, see the above xcopy command page.

-1. Move to the directory you wish to copy the directories and subdirectories to.
-In the below example we will be moving to the temp2 directory using the cd command.
+- Move to the directory where you want to copy the directories and subdirectories.
+In the example below, we are moving to the temp2 directory using the cd command.

-2. Once in the directory use the xcopy command to copy another directories subdirectories and contents.
-In the below example we're copying the temp3 contents into the temp2 directory.
-Keep in mind that this will not copy the actual directory "temp2" just the files and directories in that directory.
+- Once in the directory, use the xcopy command to copy another directory's subdirectories and contents.
+In the example below, we're copying the "temp3" contents into the "temp2" directory.
+Realize that this does not copy the actual directory "temp3".
+Only the files and subdirectories in the temp3 directory are copied.

 xcopy c:\temp3 /e

-Once the above steps have been completed everything should be copied into the temp2 folder.
+Once the steps above are completed, everything should be copied into the temp2 folder.

-To copy a directory with all subdirectories and files use the Linux and Unix cp command.
+To copy a directory with all subdirectories and files, use the cp command.
 Below is an example command of how you would use the cp command to copy files.
-Additional information about this command and other examples can also be found in the above cp link.
+Additional information about this command and other examples are available through the above cp link.

 cp -r /home/hope/files/* /home/hope/backup